 Similar to...

 If you've ever been awakened from a deep sleep, you may have felt something similar.
-Sleep inertia or extreme grogginess feels very similar to brain fog, only it goes away after you completely wake up and get the cob webby feeling out of your head.
+Sleep inertia or extreme grogginess feels very similar to this symptom, only it goes away after you completely wake up and get the cob webby feeling out of your head.

 This particular symptom is not just something that people with multiple sclerosis experience.
 It can be caused by chronic fatigue syndrome, heavy metal poisoning (such as mercury poisoning), menopause, some sleep disorders, or hypothyroidism (or an under active thyroid gland).